frozario/pfour/readme.md

 ## Description:
 A Laravel web application which allows users to manage their own personal cookbook.
-Users can add new recipes (or "concoctions") and search ones they've added before when they need to find a meal to fit their needs.
+Users can add new juice recipes and look for ones they've added before.

 This application demonstrates knowledge of the Laravel framework, the MVC pattern, Object-relational mapping with Eloquent, database migrations, & user authentication.